 date: "2022-02-15"

-excerpt: "One of the very important feature of any tech blog is code syntax highlighting.
+description: "One of the very important feature of any tech blog is code syntax highlighting.

 Browsers by default doesn't support code highlighting other than just very basic different font-family."